aegis-aead/aegis-bitsliced/README.md

 These representation changes are costly.
 However, with 10 8-block AES rounds, AES-128 encrypts only 8 blocks, while AEGIS-128L encrypts 20.
 Additionally, AEGIS provides integrity with minimal overhead, while AES-GCM’s GMAC is costly, especially on CPUs without carryless multiplication support or lookup tables.

-Alternatively, AEGIS-128X2 can be implemented using two sets of 8 blocks updated alternately, offering a measurable speed advantage over AEGIS-128L on RISC-V, even with 32-bit words.
+AEGIS-128X2 can be implemented using 64-bit words, or using two sets of 8 blocks updated alternately, offering a measurable speed advantage over AEGIS-128L on platforms such as WebAssembly and RISC-V, even with 32-bit words.

 While a dedicated bitsliced representation could further improve performance, straightforward implementations using existing AES representations enable AEGIS to achieve strong performance with side-channel protection, even on CPUs lacking AES instructions.